brannerchinese/Version-Control-System/README.md

 ### Future work.

  1. It would be more efficient if the system archived only diffs rather than actual files.
 A diff-patching tool is needed to regenerate files.
+But the code to copy files (`copy_files`) would have to be more complicated, and in particular something more sophisticated than `shutil.copytree` would be needed for traversing the directory.
  1. It seems that section 2.1 of the assignment ("Branches") is not meaningful without the capacity for merging, otherwise a given snapshot can only have one ancestor.
+ 1. It would be best if the whole present directory were backed up, rather than only a subdirectory `current_dir`.
  1. The basic functionality described above has been tested manually.
 There is no test suite.

 [end]